 Dietetics & Nutrition Services

 Food is thy medicine!
-The nutrition and dietetics team provide individualised, person-centred nutrition services to participants of Alliance Rehabilitation to enhance well-being and recovery.
+The nutrition and dietetics team provide individualised, person-centred services to participants of Alliance Rehabilitation to enhance well-being and recovery.

 Our dietitians work alongside our talented multidisciplinary team to deliver quality medical nutrition therapy for a variety of health and disability conditions.

-All dietitians are Accredited Practising Dietitians (APD) with the Dietitians Association of Australia (DAA) and share a passion for providing tailored, evidence-based nutrition support to help you reach your goals.
+All dietitians are Accredited Practising Dietitians (APD) with the Dietitians Association of Australia (DAA) and share a passion for providing tailored, evidence-based support to help you reach your goals.

 Services Provided by Dietitians include:

-- Comprehensive nutrition assessment, education, and provision of medical nutrition therapy for a variety of health and disability conditions
+- Comprehensive assessment, education, and provision of medical nutrition therapy for a variety of health and disability conditions

-- Advocacy for best-practice nutrition care
+- Advocacy for best-practice care

 - Collaboration with involved external and internal allied health services to ensure comprehensive, quality service delivery